mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/call.md

 ## Call for Poster Presentations (NSWC Corona Only):
 Are you interested in presenting your exciting and innovative Corona projects?
 Enterprise ISEA of the Future - Corona is currently looking for poster presenters for our upcoming Technical Exchange Meeting (TEM) hosted in-person!
 Join us by showcasing your hard work, innovation, and technical skills.
 Poster presenters are expected to write a 300 word maximum abstract outlining the technical content of the poster material.
-* The <u>deadline</u> to register as a presenter is close of business November 16, 2023.
+* The <u>deadline</u> to register as a presenter is close of business January 16, 2023.
-* Poster presenters' <u>deadline</u> to submit an abstract is by close of business November 16, 2023
+* Poster presenters' <u>deadline</u> to submit an abstract is by close of business January 16, 2023
 * The <u>deadline</u> to submit your poster is close of business February 13, 2023.

 Email all abstracts and posters submissions to michael.l.potter40.civ@us.navy.mil in accordance with the deadlines.
 Our team will professionally print poster submissions using NSWC Corona's multimedia printing lab.